Skip to main content

 What is an Interest-Only Loan?

-With an Interest-Only mortgage, your monthly payments only cover the interest on the loan, not the principal amount you borrowed.
+With an Interest-Only Loan, your monthly payments only cover the interest on the loan, not the principal amount you borrowed.
 This type of loan lets you pay just the interest for a set period, typically 5 to 10 years.
 During this time, your total loan balance won't decrease unless you choose to pay extra towards the principal.
 You can pay more than the interest if you wish, but if you don't, the loan balance stays the same.

 Interest-Only Loan Overview